zigster64/datastar.http.zig/README.md

 Since Zig 0.15, IO and buffering are now a big deal, and offers some extreme options for fine tuning and optimizing your systems.
 This is a good thing, and lots of fun to experiment with.

-The SSE object uses a std.Io.Writer stream to convert normal HTML Element, Signal and Script updates into the DataStar protocol, and then write them to the browser's connection.
+The SSE object uses a std.Io.Writer stream to convert normal HTML Element, Signal and Script updates into the Datastar protocol, and then write them to the browser's connection.

-By default this std.Io.Writer uses a zero-sized intermediate buffer, so every chunk written is passed straight through to the underlying socket writer after being converted to DataStar protocol.
+By default this std.Io.Writer uses a zero-sized intermediate buffer, so every chunk written is passed straight through to the underlying socket writer after being converted to Datastar protocol.

 With http.zig, this underlying socket writer is already buffered, and uses async IO to drain data to the user's browser in the background after your handler exits.
 This is all taken care of for you.